 Sports Management

-Associate Degree
+Associate of Science Degree

 Overview

-The Sports Management program prepares students for dynamic careers in the expanding sports industry.
+The Sports Management associate degree program prepares students for dynamic careers in the expanding sports industry.
 This comprehensive program blends business fundamentals with specialized sports knowledge, providing students with the practical skills and theoretical understanding needed to succeed in various sports-related organizations.
 The curriculum is designed to reflect current trends and best practices in the sports industry, ensuring graduates are well-positioned for employment or further education in this competitive field.

-Program Outcomes
+Sports Management Program Outcomes

-Upon successful completion of the sports management program, students will be able to:
+Upon successful completion of this program, students will be able to:

 • Demonstrate understanding of core business principles and their application to sports organizations, including finance, marketing, management, and strategic planning.